Derek Randall: First-class career

 Randall first came to note as a cover fielder, as one-day cricket forced fielding standards to improve.
 His run out of Gordon Greenidge in the 1979 Cricket World Cup final highlighted this, and his partnership with David Gower was a feature of the successful England team of the immediate era after Kerry Packer had announced the onset of World Series Cricket.
-Known for his eccentric movement at the crease, Randall was a determined batsman, specialising in hooks, pulls, cuts and cover drives, the former being used most memorably against Dennis Lillee in the Centenary Test in Melbourne in 1977 when he made 174, the highest Test score by any Nottinghamshire batsman playing for England in the history of Test cricket (a record Randall held until Tim Robinson made an innings one run higher at Headingley against Australia in 1985).
+Known for his eccentric movement at the crease, Randall was a determined batsman, specialising in hooks, pulls, cuts and cover drives, the first being used most memorably against Dennis Lillee in the Centenary Test in Melbourne in 1977 when he made 174.
+This was the highest Test score by any Nottinghamshire batsman playing for England (a record Randall held until Tim Robinson made an innings one run higher at Headingley against Australia in 1985).

 After learning his cricket at Retford Cricket Club, Randall made his Nottinghamshire second XI debut in 1969, and his first-class debut against Essex at the end of May 1972, scoring 78 from number eight in the batting order, joint top-scoring with captain Brian Bolus, with the next highest score being Garry Sobers' 32.
 He won plaudits for his talent in the covers, won his Nottinghamshire cap in 1973 and went on to score 28,456 runs in all first-class cricket.
 Randall batted for the successful Nottinghamshire team of the 1980s, twice winning the County Championship in 1981 and 1987.

 With his team needing eighteen to win from the final over of the 1985 NatWest Trophy final, he hit sixteen from the first five balls, only to be caught in the outfield from the final delivery.
 He did finish on the winning side in the final of the same tournament two years later, and in the final of the Benson and Hedges Cup in 1989.

 He compiled fifty-two hundreds in all, and made 209 and 146 in the same game against Middlesex in 1979, a feat unequalled at Trent Bridge.
 He scored 1,000 runs in a season eight times, took 361 catches and 13 wickets at 31.00.
 He was popular with the crowds, who found his enthusiastic fielding and comic antics entertaining.
 He was famous for running, rather than walking, towards the batsman in the covers as the bowler delivered the ball and was responsible for many run-outs.

 He retired from first-class cricket in 1993, appearing that year in a testimonial match for an England XI against an Australian XI at Nottingham, a match featuring many players whom he played with and against in Ashes cricket (including in the Centenary Test).
 The match ended in a tie.
 Later he turned out in Minor Counties cricket for Suffolk, playing in the NatWest Trophy at the age of 49, and in a match for "Old Suffolk" in 2004.